Justjeff211/sentinel-hub-lab/README.md

 # Infrastructure as Code

-Terraform was new to me going into this — I hadn't used it professionally before.
+Terraform was new to me going into this meaning, I hadn't used it professionally before.

 The goal was to define the lab as code and make the environment reproducible, not to create an advanced Terraform project for its own sake.